mohapsat/TwitterBot/README.md

-## My Personal Re-tweeter Bot
+## My Personal Tweeter (HN TOP 10)and Re-tweeter Bot

-Hacked together in < 1 hr
+Hacked together in a couple hrs.

 ### Pre-requisites: